pskfyi/minecraft-outlander-modpack/pack/config.md

 - All foods count, no matter how trivial to craft.
 (May be reconfigured only to count foods that restore 2-3+ pips.)

+## Storage Drawers

+### Upgrades

+Upgrades are removed.
+This pack isn't super heavy on lategame automation and isn't in urgent need of a robust storage management solution.
+I feel these upgrade systems are clumsy and confusing, not fitting with the rest of the game, and would prefer to remove them if they aren't necessary.

+### Recipe Cost

+With a Sawmill, each drawer or trim can be fashioned from a single log.
+No microcrafting required.

 ## Supplementaries

 - This version of the mod has a splash screen to warn about some items which